Al-Taie/Safaqat/README.md

   - **Data Layer**: Handles API integration, local storage, and data mapping.
   - **Domain Layer**: Contains business logic, entities, and use case abstractions.
   - **Presentation Layer**: Manages UI, controllers, and state.
 Also each featue has a separated package.
+- **Organized by feature**: each major feature (auth, contracts, events, news, etc.) has its own subdirectory under `presentation/ui`.
 - **Repository Pattern**: All data sources (remote APIs, local cache, etc.) are abstracted behind interfaces, enabling easy mocking and testing.
 - **Dependency Injection**: Leveraging GetX’s DI for efficient and decoupled dependency management.
 - **Reactive State Management**: Using GetX controllers and observables for predictable, testable state flows.